 - Prefer to study online?
 The Master of Divinity (MDiv) is offered On-Campus (this program) and Online.
 Check out the Online MDIV.

-- FLEXIBLE: flexible course offerings with morning, afternoon, and evening classes available, as well a blended residency/online options available through the West Virginia program, enabling working students to complete their degree quickly.
+- FLEXIBLE: flexible course offerings with afternoon and evening courses available, as well a blended residency/online options available through the West Virginia program, enabling working students to complete their degree quickly.

 - AFFIRMING: affirming of women and men in ministry.